 If a successful applicant fails to meet these conditions at any time before, during or after the event, they may be required to pay back monies paid by Council.

-Council reserve the right to withdraw support or ask for funds to be returned if you do not comply with Council policy or any written agreement entered into.
+Council reserves the right to withdraw support or ask for funds to be returned if you do not comply with Council policy or any written agreement entered into.

 Frequently Asked Questions